LouiseSteward/learn/empathetic-care-a-guide-for-community-health-workers/text/04-using-empathy-and-kindness.md

 Care workers spend a lot of time with people who need help, as well as with those who feel weak, uncertain or afraid.
 When we show respect and we are calm, we help others to feel safe and relaxed.
 This helps the person and also makes our work much easier.
 When we are not calm and aware, we more easily “catch” feelings from those who are behaving badly or who are angry or anxious.
 Vulnerable people “catch” the emotions of others quickly (feeling empathy).
 If we are rude or unkind, we make things worse.
 If we are calm, we will calm them, and we will all be able to think more clearly.

-\[Box\] Being calm when others are frightened or restless is the best way to help them.
+> Being calm when others are frightened or restless is the best way to help them.

 ### 4-4 How does being calm help with thinking?